 Settings for all users

-These settings are internal to Mixmax and apply whether you have a gmail.com email address or have your own email domain.
+These settings are internal to Mixmax and apply whether you have a gmail.com email address or have your custom email domain.

 Daily Send Limits

-The Daily Send Limit feature limits the number of sequence messages that users in your workspace can send per day.
-Recipients treat senders which send large amounts of email over short periods of time as more likely to be spammers.
-Limiting your daily sequence message volume will and help to prevent this.
-Consider setting your Daily Send Limit to 300 or less, especially if your domain does not have a history of sending large amounts of email.
+The Daily Send Limit feature limits the number of sequence messages users in your workspace can send daily.
+Recipients treat senders who send large amounts of email over short periods as more likely to be spammers.
+Limiting your daily sequence message volume will help to prevent this.
+Consider setting your Daily Send Limit to 300 or less, especially if your domain does not have a history of sending large amounts of emails.
 See our Daily Send Limit article for information on how to configure this.

 General Best Practices

-These are additional steps you can take to improve your message deliverability.
+These are additional steps you can take to improve your messages' deliverability.

 - Keep your message sending volume consistent.
 Sudden increases in message volume can be seen as a sign of spamming.
 If you need to increase your sending volume, ramp it up slowly.

-- Make sure your messages don’t look automated.
-Use sequence variables to personalize messages, and keep the text similar to a hand-written message.
+- Make sure your messages don't look automated.
+Use sequence variables to personalize messages and keep the text similar to a hand-written letter.
 If your message reads like it was sent automatically, spam filters are more likely to treat it as spam.

-- Avoid terms and phrases that suggest your message is an attempt to sell a product, conduct a contest, or other explicitly commercial purpose.
-These messages are more likely to be filtered, and more likely to be manually marked as spam by recipients.
+- Avoid terms and phrases that suggest your message is an attempt to sell a product, conduct a contest, or other explicitly commercial purposes.
+These messages are more likely to be filtered and more likely to be manually marked as spam by recipients.

-- Send messages to known good email addresses; ideally those you have collected yourself from interested recipients.
-Messages which bounce and which are marked as spam by recipients hurt your email reputation and increase the likelihood of future messages being filtered.
+- Send messages to known good email addresses, ideally those you have collected from interested recipients.
+Messages which bounce and are marked as spam by recipients hurt your email reputation and increase the likelihood of future messages being filtered.

 - Avoid purchasing email lists.
-Large commercial lists often contain bad and unused addresses and sending to them can hurt your domain reputation.
+Large commercial lists often contain bad and unused addresses.
+Sending to them can hurt your domain's reputation.

-- If your sequence metrics start decreasing, you should make changes to your sequence content.
+- If your sequence metrics start decreasing, you should change your sequence content.
 Mail systems treat messages with identical text to previous messages as more likely to be spam.
-Additionally, if recipients mark a message as spam, future similar messages are likely to be filtered automatically.
+Additionally, if recipients mark a message as spam, future similar messages will likely be filtered automatically.
 Changing your content can avoid this.